-These personal "failures" show up in many different ways.
-As spiritual practitioners we’re encouraged to bring them onto our path, so that we get to witness how we might be protecting ourselves from the raw, rugged, and unpredictable aspects of life.
-The Buddhist practice is to develop a complete openness to all that life brings us, so that we experience all situations and the feelings they evoke, totally without reservations.
-This is a daring gesture, but our spiritual process is an initiation that can transform our disillusionments into a refreshing sense of openness and intimacy with life.
+Such disappointments drop us into places that we wouldn’t go to voluntarily.
+Yet there's something valuable about being delivered to our depths, beyond ego’s controlled and rational world.
+As spiritual practitioners we’re encouraged to bring disappointments onto our path, so that we witness how we try to protect ourselves from the raw, rugged, and unpredictable aspects of life.
+The Buddhist practice is to develop complete openness to whatever life brings us, so that we experience all situations and the feelings they evoke, without reservations.
+This is a daring gesture, but the spiritual process is an initiation--one that can transform our disillusionments into a refreshing sense of openness and intimacy with life.

 Many years ago I decided to live in a small cabin in rural Vermont in order to meditate and write.
 After several years I ran out of money and needed to resume working again, but I didn't know what to do.
 I was a veteran teacher with a Ph.D., but I wanted to work with human suffering in a deeper way than teaching permitted.
 So, I continued meditating and writing, dropping deeper into my condition, as emptiness stretched out and filled the margins of my life.
 In truth, I was at a loss and felt groundless.